This document describes in general terms what Didi is intended

 customize (in C).

-We have also used Didi for: labeling the words in a speech
+We have also used Didi for a labeling

 assignment in a course on